Skip to Content

 11. Lake Pukaki

-Next up is one of my favorite lakes in New Zealand.
+Next up is one of my favorite lakes in New Zealand!
 Lake Pukaki is a stunning lake that’s just as, if not more, vibrant than Lake Tekapo.
-This lake sits within Mount Cook National Park and is fed from the glaciers in the park including the Hooker, Mueller, and Tasman Glacier.
-Hence the blue color from the rock flour in the glacier melt.
+This lake sits within Mount Cook National Park and is fed from the glaciers in the park, including the Hooker, Mueller, and Tasman glaciers.
+Hence the blue color from the rock flour in the glacier melt!

 You have a few options when it comes to exploring Lake Pukaki.
 The first is to stop at the Lake Pukaki freedom camping spot and admire the views from the edge of the lake.
 Here you can also enjoy the Lake Pukaki Lakeshore walk that leads to a viewpoint of the lake.
 This is the perfect place for a picnic lunch!